molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 * Check whether all required files are in your `genotypedir`.
 * Check whether the `traitfile` is properly normalized.
 * Check whether you have an `annotationfile`.
 The format is described here [File formats - Probe annotation file](link).
+    - Some QTL data may not have annotation (for example if you want to do a GWAS on lipid levels).
+In such cases an `annotationfile` is not required for QTL mapping.
+Please see [Step 6 - Running the final QTL mapping](link) for more details.
+    - For the other steps, the annotation file is required, although you can fool the software by setting your genotype genomic locations to 1 (both chromosome and chromosome position) and doing the same for your phenotype data using the `annotationfile`.
 * If the sample identifiers differ between genotype and phenotype data, you have to create a file that links these identifiers together.
 This format is described here: [File formats - Genotype Phenotype coupling](link).
 This file is optional, although we will mention this file in this manual as `genotypephenotypecoupling`

 ##Step 3 - Phenotype data normalization
 Generally, continuous trait data needs to be normalized prior to applying statistical testing.
 Our software package provides different ways of normalizing your data contained in the `traitfile`.

 Our general normalization strategy for Illumina based array data consists of the following steps:

 1. Quantile normalization
 2. Log<sub>2</sub> transformation
 3. Probe centering and scaling (Z-transform): (Expression<sub>Probe,Sample</sub> = Expression<sub>Probe,Sample</sub> – MeanProbe) / Std.Dev.<sub>Probe</sub>